Garbage & Recycling

-The City of Edmonton diverts up to 60% of household waste from landfill through recycling and composting.
+The City of Edmonton diverts over 50% of household waste from landfill through recycling and composting.
 The organic portion of your household waste is sorted out and composted.

 Find out what items you can recycle in your blue bag, blue bin or at Recycling Depots.

 Give stuff a second life.
 Residents are encouraged to reuse household items and reduce waste.

 Programs and tips that will help you to reduce, reuse and recycle your waste.

 Bring us your electronics and household hazardous waste like paint, batteries and lights bulbs for free.

 Garbage and recycling is collected weekly on the same day of the week year-round.